 Although we are a Delaware limited partnership, we have elected to be treated as a corporation for U.S. federal income tax purposes effective on May 10, 2018.
 As a result, we are subject to tax as a corporation and distributions on our common units will be treated as distributions on corporate stock for U.S. federal income tax purposes.
-No Schedule K-1 will be issued with respect to our common units purchased pursuant to this offering, but instead holders of common units purchased pursuant to this offering will receive a Form 1099 from us with respect to distributions received on our common units.
+No Schedule K-1 will be issued with respect to our common units purchased pursuant to this offering will receive a Form 1099 from us with respect to distributions received on our common units.